mem-/luks-scripts/README.md

 (equivalent RPMs, or other package formats, can be used)
 - cryptsetup (create, unlock and lock LUKS volumes)
 - udisks2 (the udisksctl command for mounting images/volumes, etc)
+  (udisks2 recommends 'policykit-1' or 'polkitd' depending on Debian version) (and libblockdev-crypto2 and libblockdev-mdraid2 depending on Debian version)
 - yubikey-personalization (need when using YubiKey)

 Recommended Debian packages: